deadmau915/Laravel_Course/README.md

    - Basic usage of models(create a model using the command make:model)
    - How to seed the database with fake data(migrate:refresh --seed)

+8. Class 10: Eloquent
+   - How to use Eloquent(ORM) to make queries without use SQL language

+9. Class 11: Reationships
+   - How to implement relationships using eloquent

 ## Contclusion

 We are not here yet!!